arvin-dwarka/Udacity_Data_Analyst/P2/short_questions/short_question_answers.md

 ####5.1 Please discuss potential shortcomings of the methods of your analysis, including: Dataset; analysis, such as the linear regression model or statistical test.

 When inspecting the dataset, it can be noted that there was more entries than exits, as well as more non-rainy days than rainy days.
 This could have likely happened due to errors/miscounts on some turnstiles, and the vast variability in ridership by *units*.
-Perhaps, these issues could have been resolved by taking a larger dataset over the course of multiple months and normalizing the data by subway locations.
+Perhaps, taking a larger dataset over the course of multiple months and normalizing the data by subway locations could have resolved these issues.

 The quantitative analysis used in this project had some shortcomings.
 Notably, the low R2 value.
-As discussed in Section 2.6, the inclusion of more feautures through a more expansive study or polynomial regressions could have increased the accuracy of the model.
+As discussed in Section 2.6, the inclusion of more features through a more expansive study or polynomial regressions could have increased the accuracy of the model.
 The machine learning algorithm used was unsupervised.
 It may have been beneficial to split the dataset into a trained and untrained sample sets.

 ####5.2 (Optional) Do you have any other insight about the dataset that you would like to share with us?